The NBA Draft is less than a week away, and we’re all on pins and needles waiting for the picks to come off the board.

 This resulted in a semi-impressive stat line of 12.8 points, 5.1 rebounds, and 3.9 assists per game, but that came with 3.0 turnovers as well.
-Black would fit well next to a lead guard like Bradley Beal who would allow him to focus on his strengths: attacking the rim and defensive pressure, but he is just a piece rather than a solution.
+Black’s strengths include attacking the rim and defensive pressure, but he is just a piece rather than a solution.

 Watch for NBA futures at DraftKings Sportsbook

 9. Utah Jazz: Gradey Dick, G/F, Kansas

 Dick definitely looks the part of a future Jazz player, and lucky for them, he is also quite skilled.
 While he may not be the strongest or fastest 6-foot-7-inch swingman, he is a very good shooter and defender who should make a consistent impact on an NBA court.

 Dick’s upside is no lower than his more athletic peers in this range, given how pure his shot is.